-If a Board member is unable to attend, he or she may request, in writing, to designate an alternate to serve in his or her place.
-Written requests to designate alternates must be submitted to the Secretariat and Vice-Chair at least two weeks before the Board meeting.
-If a Board member requires an alternate for more than one Board meeting consecutively, the Vice-Chair will approach the constituency or organization to replace them.
+If a board member is unable to attend, he or she may request, in writing, to designate an alternate to serve in his or her place.
+Written requests to designate alternates must be submitted to the Partnership Secretariat and Vice-Chair at least two weeks before the board meeting.
+Board members may only request to designate an alternate once.
+If a board member requires an alternate for more than one board meeting, the Executive Committee will direct their constituency or organization to replace them.

-Alternate Board members for fixed seats may be selected by their organizations in any manner they choose.
-Alternate Board members for rotating constituency seats must be able to demonstrate that they have the endorsement of their constituency (e.g., by providing minutes of a constituency teleconference where the selection of an alternate was discussed).
+Alternate board members for fixed seats may be selected by their organizations in any manner they choose.
+Alternate board members for rotating constituency seats must be able to demonstrate that they have the endorsement of their constituency (e.g., by providing minutes of a constituency teleconference where the selection of an alternate was discussed.)